status-im/nimbus-eth2/docs/the_nimbus_book/src/beacon_node.md

 The following options are available:

-     --deposits-dir            A folder with validator metadata created by the `deposits create` command.
+     --validators-dir          A folder with validator metadata created by the `deposits create` command.
      --min-delay               Minimum possible delay between making two deposits (in seconds).
      --max-delay               Maximum possible delay between making two deposits (in seconds).